 Why are some leaders more effective than others?
-When opportunities to take on leadership roles come up - be they in your personal life, your community, or at work should you pursue them?
-If, and when you step up to assume leadership roles and responsibilities, what can you do to improve the likelihood that things will go well?
-Leadership Science is a foundational course that approaches leadership from an evidencebased perspective.
-Specifically, the course introduces the fundamental features of social and behavioral science theory and methods and then explores how those concepts should inform leadership practice.
-Through interactive lectures, readings, decision-making scenarios, case studies, self and other assessments, team discussions, and experiential learning activities both in and out of class, we will explore how you can apply social and behavioral science concepts to understand what it means to lead effectively.
-In short, this course will equip you with the foundational tools, knowledge, and mindset that you will need to critically evaluate perspectives on leadership and to employ evidence-informed practices to understand how leaders create a positive impact on communities and organizations.
+When opportunities to take on leadership roles come up - be they in your personal life, your community, or at work - should you pursue them or should you let them pass to someone else?
+If and when you step-up to assume leadership roles and responsibilities, what can you do to improve the likelihood that things will go well?
+Leadership Science is a foundational course that leverages the theories and methods of social and behavioral science to answer these and many other fundamental questions about leadership.
+Through interactive lectures, research translations, decision-making scenarios, case studies, self and other assessments. team discussions, and experiential learning activities both in and out of class, we will examine the major theoretical perspectives on leadership that have been proposed and rigorously tested, and explore how you can apply social and behavioral science concepts (e.g., personality, affect, perceptual processes and biases, self-efficacy and self-control, decision making heuristics, motivation, interpersonal influence, person-environment fit, social norms, team dynamics, social networks, & behavioral ethics) to formulate a personalized leadership journey.
+In short, this course will equip you with the foundational tools, knowledge, and mindset that you will need to critically evaluate perspectives on leadership and to employ evidence-informed leadership practices to create a positive impact in your communities and organizations.
 The following explains how the course's content and activities map onto the learning goals for Social and Behavioral Science Foundations courses at The Ohio State University.